-Trotter Estate (Re) - Ontario
+Trotter Estate (Re) 2014 ONCA 841

-The Court of Appeal overturned a summary judgment order dismissing a will challenge claim that involved allegations of undue influence, finding that the motion judge did not use the correct approach to determining that there was no "genuine issue requiring a trial" as set out by the Supreme Court of Canada in Hyrniak v.
+The Court of Appeal overturned a summary judgment order dismissing a Will challenge claim that involved allegations of undue influence (and undue influence allegations with respect to inter vivos transfers) finding that the motion judge did not use the correct approach to determining that there was no "genuine issue requiring a trial" as set out by the Supreme Court of Canada in Hyrniak v.
 Maudlin.
-97 As there were highly contested facts, a weighing of the evidence and a credibility analysis should have been completed in determining that a trial was not required, rather than a simple recitation of the evidence.
+As there were highly contested facts, a weighing of the evidence and a credibility analysis should have been completed in determining that a trial was not required, rather than a simple recitation of the evidence.

-In Trotter Estate, 98 a married couple signed mirror wills in 1995, prepared by their local family lawyer.
-The wills left each of their children an equal share of their assets, excluding certain shares in their family company which were left to one son, John.
+In Trotter Estate, a married couple signed mirror Wills in 1995, prepared by their local family lawyer.
+The Wills left each of their children an equal share of their assets, excluding certain shares in their family company which were left to one son, John.